 - Magnetic resonance angiography of the head

-- Warming and cooling the inner ear with water (caloric stimulation) or air to test eye movements.
+- Warming and cooling the inner ear with water or air to test eye movements.
 This is called caloric stimulation .

 When to Contact a Medical Professional

 Get medical help right away if you also have symptoms such as: